How to Gain the Self-Discipline to Do What You Don’t Want to Do

 Even though you have a plan, you might feel like there’s an invisible wall blocking you from getting started.
 For example, if you want to learn to sculpt, you might be worried about not creating a masterpiece, and chances are, you won’t.
 But, that’s how art is made!
 It starts with a glob of clay (or blank canvas or document), then it morphs and shifts until it’s transformed into something breathtaking.
 Build a basic foundation that you can refine and polish; this applies to any medium (systems, words, numbers, programs, ideas).

-Force yourself to start working, and for now, ignore the quality of it.
+Force yourself to start working, and for now, ignore its quality.
 Later you can fine-tune it.

 2. Set yourself up to win